ViktoriaThmrv/mental-health-survey/Project.md

 This project involves the analysis of a mental health survey dataset exported from Kaggle using PostreSQL.
 The dataset contains information about respondents' demographics, employment status, and mental health treatment seeking behavior.
 The aim is to explore patterns and correlations within the data to gain insights into mental health treatment trends among survey participants.
 The dataset can be found [here](https://www.kaggle.com/datasets/osmi/mental-health-in-tech-survey/code?datasetId=311&searchQuery=sql).

 ### Note
 This project is currently in progress.
-The analysis is ongoing, and additional queries will be added as the project develops.
+The analysis is ongoing, and queries will be added and edited as the project develops.

 ## Dataset
 The dataset used for this analysis is stored in a PostgreSQL database.
 It includes the following columns: